djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 Even though we will take you through a complete and working example, you should also consider making changes that fit your desired use case better, and only take this description as a reference point that guides you along your own implementation.
 </div>

+### Pre-requisites

+- Check with your instructor to make sure **all systems** are up and running before you continue.
+- If you're an instructor running this lab, check the **Instructor's guides** to set up all environments and systems.

 ## Agent Lab - Creating your first agent

 For the first stage of implementation of our agentic solution, we use the watsonx.ai Agent Lab tool.